schlick7/LuteForMobile/docs/stuff.md

 - source myenv/bin/activate
   - python3 -m lute.main

-?
-Why did our nice helpful message in the readscreen get replaced by a scary error message? on a fresh install it nows says error serverurl is not configured and theres a retry button.
-Previously we had a much nicer no server configured screen with a shortcut button to go to settings
+fixed?
+Pretty sure we had an old bug creap back in.
+We seem to be overwhelming the server when refreshing the books. screen. it is supposed to be doing a quick fetch of the bookstable with the calc sample at the server setting of 5pages in case any of the book is stale.
+And then once that is complete we change the calc sample size to what is used in the 500samplesize method and then mark all as stale, and then add them all to a queue and recalculate them.
+What i am pretty sure is happening is that both those things run in parallel which is causing all the books to recalc at the exact same time at the 500samplesize setting which overwhelms the server.
+Do some research

+Can we make ontap tooltips jump to the front of the tooltip queue? or bypass it. whichever is easier to implement and maintain

-I still don't think we're completely clearly and refreshing everything on a server change.
+I still don't think we're completely clearing and refreshing everything on a server change.
 On a fresh install the stats and terms screen don't work unless i do an entire app restart after adding the localurl.
 Maybe we need to force and entire app restart?

 fix backup location after restore